How to Clean an AR

 Cleaning Tools and Materials

-1: We strongly recommend Break Free CLP as a lubricant and protectant (for storage).
+1: CLP is a decent lubricant in many cases.
 Why are we mentioning that here in a cleaning article?
-Because when you use CLP as a lubricant, cleaning is a breeze.
+Because when you use CLP as a lubricant, cleaning very easy.
 Often, you simply wipe off the old lubricant with a cloth or patch, relubricate, and you’re done.
 No soaking.
 No scrubbing.

 Disassembly